Kyle-04/GitHub-Actions-tutorial/README.md

-# Travis-CI-example
+# GitHub-Actions-example
-DEMO of Travis CI
+DEMO of GitHub Actions on a simple Hello World python program.